frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 supported, and an option will be used to select the desired format.
 For uncommon formats, administrators will need to retrieve the chain in one of the common formats and manually compose what they need.

+Common certificate chain formats:

+- PEM (sequence of PEM-encoded certificates)
+- PKCS #7 (certificate chain object)
+- PKCS #12

+Apache and nginx expect a sequence of PEM-encoded certificates, so PEM could be minimal requirement.

 Configuration